VIKAS9793/KrishiSahayak_Gemma/reports/data_preparation_knowledge_base_report.md

 **Process:**
 1. **AI-Powered Research:** The Project Owner utilized the advanced research capabilities of a state-of-the-art model (Gemini 2.5 Pro) to synthesize information from multiple authoritative sources, including academic papers and PDFs, for each of the 46 diseases.
 2. **Human-in-the-Loop (HITL) Verification:** The AI-synthesized information was not accepted blindly.
 The Project Owner performed the critical role of a human expert, meticulously reviewing the generated text for factual accuracy, clarity, and relevance to the Indian agricultural context.
-3. **Manual Curation:** This verified and refined information was then manually structured and compiled into the final `knowledge_base.csv` file, ensuring perfect formatting and data integrity.
+3. **Manual Curation:** This verified and refined information was then manually structured and compiled into the final `knowledge_base_v0_generic_46-class.csv` file, ensuring perfect formatting and data integrity.

 ## 4. Justification for the Final Methodology